 Next to each trigger, have them write the reaction that they ‘already’ do.
 Then, ask them to write the reaction they ‘wish’ to do.

 They can discuss the reaction and ‘wish’ with you and their training-mates if they choose.
-Then they can spend some time to visualize moments where one of the anger triggers happened and reverse the situation replacing the action they usually with the action they wish to do.
+Then they can spend some time visualizing moments where one of the anger triggers happened and reverse the situation replacing the action they usually do with the action they wish to do.
 They can practice this for just 5 minutes daily… Posted online by Doaa K (Trainer’s Box)

 Use a large balloon and a drawing pin.
 Tell people that you are going to pop it at some point during the period, but you are not going to tell them when.
 Then you can ask how they feel, and engage in a discussion about the different anxieties that build up before a person actually feels “stressed.”
 Posted online by Paul M.

 I’ve used balloons for getting people to blow their stress into the balloons and then either let them go outside OR pop them.
 This helps them feel as if they are taking back control.
 Another option is to have them draw symbols on the balloons, representing how they feel.
 Posted online by Gail Page